 It's around 1,170 km via the A26 / A6 / A7 / A8 — about 10½ hours of driving and roughly €95–120 in tolls each way.
 We always recommend breaking the journey into two days, with an overnight stop near Beaune, Lyon or Valence on the way south.

 We can build the overnight stops into your itinerary — handpicked hotels with secure parking and a proper dinner at the end of the day.
-If you'd rather keep the driving to a minimum, you can fly to Nice in the alternative — it's 45 minutes from the resort.
+Many clients pair Terre Blanche with Burgundy, the Loire or another French stop so the drive becomes part of the holiday rather than just a long transfer.

 Is Terre Blanche a Relais & Châteaux property?